SystemNavigation

 aPattern (case-insensitive substring match).

 Powers omni-bar / Cmd-T "find any selector" surfaces in an IDE.
-Pure registry walk — no AST parsing required.
-For each class in the navigation scope, collects instance-side selectors, class-side selectors, and extension-method selectors (ADR 0066) registered on either side, then filters by lowercase substring match.
+Collects instance-side selectors, class-side selectors, and extension-method selectors (ADR 0066), then filters by lowercase substring match.

 Matching uses selectorString lowercase includesSubstring: aPattern lowercase, mirroring Pharo's SystemNavigation >> #allSelectorsContaining:.